pts/tinyveracrypt/README.txt

 more is recommended.
 (By default Linux and Windows partitioning tools use 1 MiB alignment since about the beginning of 2010.)
 See also https://www.thomas-krenn.com/en/wiki/Partition_Alignment .

+Q30.
+How to create encrypted volumes tinyveracrypt in offline mode?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Example:

+  $ rm -f DEVICE.img
+  $ ./tinyveracrypt.py init --no-add-backup --no-truncate --size=10G DEVICE.img
+  Enter passphrase:
+  $ ssh root@HOST 'cat >/dev/sdX' <DEVICE.img

+This will compute the VeraCrypt headers from the passphrase locally, and transfer the resultig DEVICE.img file (of 2 MiB seemingly random data) to the remote host HOST.

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~